Exiled-Team/EXILED/GettingStarted.md

-# Exiled Low-Level Documentation
+# Sexiled Low-Level Documentation
 *(Written by [KadeDev](https://github.com/KadeDev) for the community)*

 ## Getting Started
 ### Intro
-Exiled is a low-level API meaning that you can call functions from the game without needing a bunch of API bloatware.
+Sexiled is a low-level API meaning that you can call functions from the game without needing a bunch of API bloatware.

-This allows Exiled to be updated quite easily, and Exiled can be updated even before the update hits the game.
+This allows Sexiled to be updated quite easily, and Sexiled can be updated even before the update hits the game.

-It also allows plugin developers to not have to change their code after every update to Exiled or to SCP:SL.
+It also allows plugin developers to not have to change their code after every update to Sexiled or to SCP:SL.
 In fact, they don't even have to update their plugins!

-This documentation will show you the bare basics of making an Exiled Plugin.
+This documentation will show you the bare basics of making an Sexiled Plugin.
 From here you can start showing the world what creative things you can make with this framework!

 ### Example Plugin
-The [Example Plugin](https://github.com/galaxy119/EXILED/tree/master/Exiled.Example) which is a simple plugin that shows off events and how to properly make them.
-Using this example will help you learn how to properly use Exiled.
+The [Example Plugin](https://github.com/galaxy119/EXILED/tree/master/Sexiled.Example) which is a simple plugin that shows off events and how to properly make them.
+Using this example will help you learn how to properly use Sexiled.
 There are a couple of things in that plugin that are important, lets talk about them

 #### On Enable + On Disable Dynamic Updates
-Exiled is a framework that has a **Reload** command which can be used to reload all the plugins and get new ones.
+Sexiled is a framework that has a **Reload** command which can be used to reload all the plugins and get new ones.
 This means you must make your plugins **Dynamically Updatable.** This means that every variable, event, coroutine, etc *must* be assigned when enabled and nullified when disabled.
 The **On Enable** method should enable it all, and the **On Disable** method should disable it all.
 But you might be wondering what about **On Reload**?
 That void is meant to carry over static variables, as in every static constant you make won't be wiped.
 So you could do something like this:
 ```csharp
 public static int StaticCount = 0;
 public int counter = 0;